badghoul/Art_WebAPI/readme.md

 ## Objective:

-## This test aims to assess your understanding of key concepts in building a REST API for articles using .NET.
-It will evaluate your knowledge of:
+## This test aims to assess key concepts in building a REST API for articles using .NET.
+It will include:

 ### .NET API framework: Creating controllers, routing, and handling HTTP requests.
-### Data models: Defining models representing articles and handling data access
-(simulated data or mock repository can be used).
+### Data models: Defining models representing articles and handling data access (simulated data or mock repository).
 ### RESTful principles: Designing resource-oriented endpoints following REST conventions.
 ### Serialization: Converting data objects to JSON for API responses.